Client Credentials Flow

 application/x-www-form-urlencoded format with UTF-8 character encoding:

-To obtain an access token from Space, the client needs to provide values for the following parameters in authorization requests:
+To obtain an access token from Space, the application needs to provide values for the following parameters in authorization requests:

 Optional.
 A space separated list of rights required to access specific resources in Space.